-The Hotel and Travel Index Classification System and its unique 10-tiered rating procedure, has been an industry standard for 70 years.
-Used in our numerous travel publications including Official Hotel Guide, Business Travel Planner, Travel Weekly and Hotel and Travel Index, it stands alone as a completely objective and independent evaluation system with a worldwide application.
+The Northstar Hotel Classification System and its unique 10-tiered rating procedure, has been an industry standard for decades.
+Used in our numerous travel publications it stands alone as a completely objective and independent evaluation system with a worldwide application.

 10. Superior Deluxe

 An exclusive, one-of-a-kind luxury hotel offering unique experiences and the highest standards of

 accommodations and facilities, providing almost any level of personal service –